yusinto/indigo/_posts/2018-02-28-docker-is-dead.markdown

 - end
 blog: true
 ---
-Kubernetes changed my life.
+Kubernetes rocks.
 Kubernetes engine to be more exact.
 I was so inspired by Kelsey Hightower's [presentation](https://www.youtube.com/watch?v=kOa_llowQ1c&feature=youtu.be){:target="_blank"} at KubeCon 2017 I spent the next 2 weeks migrating my entire pipeline from Jenkins/AWS/Terraform to Google Cloud Platform (GCP for short) and the Kubernetes Engine.
 It's the best decision I have ever made.

 In this blog I'll walk you through how to set up a dev pipeline on GCP and the Kubernetes Engine.